-After each round of peer-review, the Editor(s)-in-Chief of the journal (or Guest Editor in case of a thematic issue) will be asked to assess the submitted manuscript and the peer-review reports collected.
-Decisions regarding each submission will be taken without exception by the Editor-in-Chief/Guest Editor, guaranteeing the excellence and high standard of our decision-making process.
-The Editor-in-Chief/Guest Editor may decide between the following options:
+After each round of peer-review, the Academic Editor(s) of the thematic issue will be asked to assess the submitted manuscript and the peer-review reports collected.
+Decisions regarding each submission will be taken without exception by the Academic Editor(s), guaranteeing the excellence and high standard of our decision-making process.
+The Academic Editor(s) may decide between the following options:

 - Accept the submission: the manuscript is considered to warrant high quality and can be published in the journal.

-- Revisions required: authors are asked to perform revisions to their manuscript and, after resubmission, the manuscript is sent directly to the Editor for assessment and decision (accept submission, ask for further revisions, or decline the submission).
+- Revisions required: authors are asked to perform revisions to their manuscript and, after resubmission, the manuscript is sent directly to the Academic Editor(s) for assessment and decision (accept submission, ask for further revisions, or decline the submission).

 - Decline submission: the manuscript is considered to have major flaws that could not be resolved by revision and resubmission.